 Even further into the future, two people, VJ-23X of Lameth and MQ-17J of Nicron, are preparing a report for the Galactic Council about humanity's rate of expansion in the galaxy.
 They realize that the rate of energy expenditure is even higher than the rate of human expansion.
 VJ-23X jokingly suggests that MQ-17J asks the Galactic AC if entropy can be reversed.
 It answers, "THERE IS INSUFFICIENT DATA FOR A MEANINGFUL ANSWER."

-It is Just Before the End now, and Man is the only person left; a compilation of the minds of trillions upon trillions upon trillions of human beings.
+It is Just Before the End now* and Man is the only person left; a compilation of the minds of trillions upon trillions upon trillions of human beings.
 Man speaks to the Universal AC three times to request an answer on how entropy might be reversed.
 Each time, the answer remains the same; "THERE IS AS YET INSUFFICIENT DATA FOR A MEANINGFUL ANSWER."
+Man requests the Universal AC to keep working for an answer, and the Universal AC agrees.

 After the End of the universe, all data has been collected.
 Space is gone, and Time has disappeared with it.
 Ten trillion years was not enough to determine an answer to the last question.
-But the data had not been comprehensively correlated, so the Cosmic AC spends a period of contemplation sorting through the data and seeing how it all fits together.
+But the data had not been comprehensively correlated.
+Outside of Time in Hyperspace, the Cosmic AC spends an immeasurable period of contemplation sorting through the data and seeing how it all fits together, the only reason to exist now being to find the answer to the last question.
 Finally, an answer is determined, and the AC considers the formless void that once held a universe.
-To properly answer the question, it would become a Universe again, And AC said, "LET THERE BE LIGHT!"
+Nobody was left to share the answer with, but this was no matter to the AC.
+The answer would not be a given solution, but rather a demonstration, by creating a new Universe in which to enact its answer.
+And so AC said, "LET THERE BE LIGHT!"
 And there was light.

 "The Last Question" contains examples of:

 - 20 Minutes into the Future: The story opens in 2061 AD, over a hundred years into the future from when this was published, and still somewhat similar to modern day, while characters celebrate that all energy generation has been changed over to a version of solar power that is sufficient for all the world's needs.
-The next scene jump, however, places the setting into Next Sunday A.D. territory.
+The next scene jump, however, places the setting many thousands of years in the future.

 - Absent Aliens: Aliens are never seen, despite the story taking us all the way to the end of the universe.
 Humanity is allowed to freely colonize the entire universe with casual intergalactic travel.